Arest7/DDoS.exe/README.md

 # DDoS.exe
 DDoS program for PC

-"DON'T FORGET TO USE VPN OR PROXY"
+"DON'T FORGET TO USE VPN OR PROXY!"

 ("program is in https://gitlab.com/Arestant0816/ddos.exe")